+Physical environment 3.1 Workspace

+Who is responsible for Facilities Management (FM)

+action and

+evaluation?

+Involved actors/ FM

+departments

-Physical environment 3.1 Workspace 3.1 Workspace Who is responsible for Facilities Management (FM) action and evaluation?
-Involved actors/ FM departments Subtheme/challenge Lack of workspace for both group work and individual study preparation.
-D To analyze many company workers as for ITI students Purpose of action To ensure more campus workspace for ITU students Overall description of Utilize the reading room much better than the way it is furnished today.
+Subtheme/challenge Lack of workspace for both group work and individual study preparation.

+Purpose of action To ensure more campus workspace for ITU students

+Overall description of Utilize the reading room much better than the way it is furnished today.
 It would give approx. 30% more seats. action Booking of Skyboxes: Create an app/booking system so students can book workspace/Skybox from other locations.
 As part of the reopening of campus after COVID19 lockdown, management has implemented a temporary booking system.
 BoS will await the evaluation of this system and consider proposing a permanent system if evaluations are positive.
 What will be done, May 2021 when and by whom?
 FM is remodelling the reading room to utilize it much better than the way it is today.
-This will increase seats by approx. 30% FM when and by whom! expects to be done before the autumn semester 2021.
-What is the expected 30% more seats in the Study Hall. effect of the actions and how will you evaluate the effect? evaluate the effect.
-Status (will be updated regularly) Status from FM, November 2021: The action point is on target.
-FM has added extra space than originally planned, as an opportunity arose to do so: 40 additional seats have been added to Study Hall 5A10 and 5A32/34 has been added to the pool of meeting/group rooms available to students Booking of skyboxes We are back in the old booking setup.
+This will increase seats by approx. 30% FM expects to be done before the autumn semester 2021.
+What is the expected 30% more seats in the Study Hall. effect of the actions and how will you evaluate the effect?
+Status (will be Status from FM, November 2021: The action point is on target. updated regularly) FM has added extra space than originally planned, as an opportunity arose to do so: 40 additional seats have been added to Study Hall 5A10 and 5A32/34 has been added to the pool of meeting/group rooms available to students SATO and SA32/34 has been added to the pool of meeting/group rooms available to students Booking of skyboxes We are back in the old booking setup.
 Half of the skyboxes are "first come first serve" and the remaining can be booked by students in the reception.
 FM has no plans to change this setup at the moment.
 The action point is suggested to be closed as FM cannot create any more room at the moment and as the current room capacity seems to fit well with student needs.
 BoS, Nov.
 2021: BoS want the issue on the booking system (students booking skyboxes) opened again.
 The students agree there is not enough space for group work during the day on weekdays.
 Their experience is that the issue was not pandemic-related.
-Status from FM, spring 2022 No new developments on this action point, but making sure that we optimize the available space for group work is a continuous process, and it always a central focus for FM.
-Status from FM, Autumn 2022: Green We have completed all actions agreed upon.
-However, optimizing the available space is always a part of daily FM operations.
-Recently, we have agreed upon an area on the 1st floor on Rued Langgaards Vej to be dedicated to a "space for having a quiet break" with armchairs and screens to block out visual disturbances.
-Student Council provides noise cancelling headphones for using here.
+Status from FM, spring 2022

+No new developments on this action point, but making sure that we optimize the available space for group work is a continuous process, and it always a central focus for FM.
 Evaluation